Advanced Host Integration

 4. Assignee resolution (callback / permission)

 Approval nodes declare assignees under config.assignees.
-The alpha runtime supports:
+The runtime supports:

 type |